-6.184 Figure 10 is consistent with the internal documents referenced above that [R].
+- 6.184 Figure 10 is consistent with the internal documents referenced above that [≫].
 The data on customers switching away from BOI (which is contained in the Frontier Assessment Response and was not previously provided to the Commission) clearly shows the importance of KBC as a destination for Switchers up until the time when the Proposed Transaction was announced and notified in 2021.
-The data shows KBC and Ulster Bank [R] from 2017 to 2020.

-6.185 This evidence strongly suggests that KBC has posed an important competitive constraint on both the market and on BOI in particular in respect of Switchers.
-BOI considered that it could [★].
-In addition, BOI may consider [★].

-Transaction, this important competitive constraint exerted by KBC would be lost.
+The data shows KBC and Ulster Bank [≫] from 2017 to 2020. - 6.185 This evidence strongly suggests that KBC has posed an important competitive constraint on both the market and on BOI in particular in respect of Switchers.
+BOI considered that it could [R].511 In addition, BOI may consider [R].512 - 6.186 The Commission is concerned that following implementation of the Proposed Transaction, this important competitive constraint exerted by KBC would be lost.
 The number of customers who benefit from switching is not just those customers who switch to a better deal.
 It also includes all those customers whose mortgage providers react to the competitive threat and improve their offerings to retain existing customers.
-The latter group do not appear in origination/switching figures but are nonetheless a very significant group who benefit from competition.
+The latter group do not appear in origination/switching figures513 but are nonetheless a very significant group who benefit from competition.
 This group may also suffer if an important competitive force in the switching market is removed from the mortgage market.